 - Punch down dough.
 Give the dough a quick 2-minute knead.
 Divide dough into 2 equal halves.
 Shape each half into a long loaf.
 Place loaves onto a lightly greased baking sheet.
 Make about 5 diagonal slits, 3/4 inch deep, into the top of each loaf.
 Cover loaves and let rise for 45 minutes or until double in size.

-- Preheat oven 400 degrees F. Brush loaves with egg white and sprinkle with sesame or poppy seeds.
-Bake at 400 degrees F for 5 minutes.
-Remove loaves from oven and use mister to spray the tops of loaves with cold water.
-Turn oven down to 350 degrees F and bake breads for another 25 minutes or until done.
-Remove loaves from baking sheet and let cool on rack.
+- Brush loaves with egg white and sprinkle with sesame or poppy seeds.
+Bake at 400 F for 5 minutes.
+Remove loaves from oven and use a mister to spray the tops of loaves with cold water.
+Turn oven down to 350 F and bake loaves for another 25 minutes or until done.
+Remove loaves from baking sheet and let cool on a rack.

 - Keep yeast stored in an airtight container and in the refrigerator.
 Heat, moisture, and air kills the yeast and prevents bread dough from rising